welkinhealth/slate/source/integration_tools.html.md

 To rotate credentials follow these steps:

-1. On the Credentials page generate a new Credential (client secret) for the effected Client.
+1. On the Credentials page generate a new Credential (client secret) for the affected Client.
 2. Begin using this new Credential for sending requests to Welkin
 3. Add this new Credential to the set of possible keys that are valid for verifying the signature on our Webhook notifications
 4. On the Credentials page invalidate your old credentials thus ceasing access to Welkin data for the old Credential